cvarma2311/workflow-automation-stack/ansible_swarm_setup/ANSIBLE_SWARM_AUTOMATION_PLAN.md

 6.  **Deploy Applications:** Finally, the `stack_deploy` role will run on the manager.
 It will:
     - Create the required Docker Secrets for MinIO credentials.
     - Copy the Docker Compose files to the manager.
-    - Execute `docker stack deploy` to launch the MinIO, Prefect Server, and Prefect Agent services onto the cluster. **MinIO will be deployed as a global service, with one instance on each node, running in its native distributed mode.
-The Prefect server will be constrained to the manager node, and Prefect agents will run on the worker nodes.**
+    - Execute `docker stack deploy` to launch the MinIO, Prefect Server, and Prefect Worker services onto the cluster. **MinIO will be deployed as a global service, with one instance on each node, running in its native distributed mode.
+The Prefect server will be constrained to the manager node, and Prefect workers will run on the worker nodes.**

 7.  **Create Prefect Work Pool:** After the Prefect server is running, a task will automatically create the `my-docker-pool` Docker work pool.
-This allows the Prefect agents to start polling for work immediately without any manual setup.
+This allows the Prefect workers to start polling for work immediately without any manual setup.

 ## 4. Your Instructions